Your personal statement is your first introduction to the Admissions Committee and should include information about what makes you special.

 You are required to submit two original letters of evaluation with your application.

-- One letter must be from a U.S./Canadian dental professional with whom you have worked in the past 12 months.
+- One letter must be from a U.S./Canadian dental professional with whom you have worked.

-- One letter must be from a U.S./Canadian organization through which you performed community service in the past 12 months.
+- One letter must be from a U.S./Canadian organization through which you performed community service.
 "Community service" is assistance that you provide (without pay) through a non-profit organization that benefits the community.

 All letters of evaluation must be submitted directly to CAAPID.
 When you fill out your CAAPID application, you will provide the names of your evaluators and their contact information, and CAAPID will contact them via email with instructions on how to submit a letter.
 The email will include a link to an online portal where they will upload their letters.